mindgruve/mg-reverse-proxy/README.md

 Initial Request:

     Request -> Is Caching Enabled?
-            -> MG-Reverse-Proxy bootstraps your application
+            -> MG-Reverse-Proxy bootstraps your application and creates a HTTPCache object and HTTPKernel.
-            -> Your application generates webpage (multiple hits to database) -> MG-Reverse-Proxy captures the outputbuffer and transforms it into a Response object -> The cache adapter sets headers if applicable -> The Response object is returned to the Symfony HTTPCache provided by MG-Reverse-Procy -> The Symfony HTTPCache Stores Result in local cache -> Finally, the response is returned to user
+            -> Your application generates webpage (multiple hits to database) -> MG-Reverse-Proxy captures the outputbuffer and transforms it into a Response object -> The cache adapter sets headers if applicable -> The Response object is returned to the Symfony HTTPCache -> The Symfony HTTPCache Stores Result in local cache -> Finally, the response is returned to user